Top 3 Amazon FBA Issues & How to Fix Them

 Optimizing products with borderline sizes and weights can reduce fulfillment costs.
 Amazon charges based on product size within defined weight bands, so products just over 3 pounds but well under 4 pounds are charged a slightly lower fee than those between 4 and 10 pounds.
 If a product falls between two weight bands, it will be charged a higher rate for both.

-To qualify, the product must be in new condition and measure 18 x 14 x 8 inches or less, weigh 3 lb or less, and must be priced at $10 or less.
+Eligible categories include office supplies, beauty products, electronics, and more.
+To qualify, a product must be new, measure 18 x 14 x 8 inches or less, weigh 3 pounds or less, and be priced at $10 or below.

 The product types below are not eligible.
 (Crushable products, such as potato chips and glass, are eligible as long as they are properly packaged.)